'Demon' arrested at police roadblock - Guyana Chronicle

-Wanted man Delon ‘Demon’ Morgan, who was wanted in connection with the murder of gold miner Deon Stoll, was arrested by the police at a roadblock this morning.
+Delon ‘Demon’ Morgan, who was wanted in connection with the murder of gold miner Deon Stoll, was arrested by the police at a roadblock this morning.

 Reports are that Morgan was held at a roadblock at Cove and John on the East Coast of Demerara around 0545hrs.
 He was reportedly wounded and was said to be the gunman who was caught on surveillance footage in a shootout with Stoll following a botched robbery two Mondays ago.
 Morgan, along with several others, attacked Stoll as he and his driver arrived at El Dorado Trading, a gold mining business on Da Silva Street in the city.